Kirby2021/discord.js-v13/README.md

 # Discord.js v13 with Language system
 Yes, this is a Discord.js with a language system.
 Currently only support 2 languages `(Indonesia & English)`, but you can add the language anytime/anywhere wherever you want.
+And its already have a **Set-language** Command, so if you already have the mongodb uri and want to try to change the language to Indonesia/Language, you can do that!
+Enjoy!!

 # Requirements
 - [Node.js ^16.x](https://nodejs.org/en/)